Saektide/WAN/README.md

 * The JS code must use ES6.
 * The site's PHP version is 5.x, not 7.
-* Don't change the User-Agent or any other fundamental variable list that looks UPPERCASED, (e.g MAX_NUMBER_WIKIS).
+* Don't change User-Agent or any other enviroment variable that looks UPPERCASED, (e.g MAX_NUMBER_WIKIS).
 * Don't change gitlab-ci.
 We use Travis CI.
 * Don't change .htaccess file.